terraform-ibm-modules/terraform-ibm-powervs-infrastructure/README.md

 - Only two IBM Cloud connections are supported.
 - You cannot reuse IBM Cloud connections.
 - Private networks in a PowerVS workspace must be in 10.0.0.0/8 range.
-- Only the following operating systems are supported:
+- Only the following operating systems are supported :
-    - SUSE Linux Enterprise Server (SLES) version 15 SP3
+    - SUSE Linux Enterprise Server (SLES) version 15 SP4
-    - Red Hat Enterprise Linux (RHEL) version 8.4
+    - Red Hat Enterprise Linux (RHEL) version 8.6

 For more information about IBM Power Virtual Server see the [getting started](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-getting-started) IBM Cloud docs.